dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 Playing dumb is particularly effective.
 And I've been burned badly for it in the past.
 When i was in my early twenties, I just assumed that everyone tried as hard as they could at everything.
 I was completely unaware of the snake in the grass that is "playing dumb."
 That snake will fucking bite you.
 Don't pick it up.

+Of course, there are different kinds of "playing dumb."
+There is the person who plays dumb from the get-go in order to lull you into a sense of security from which they can take advantage of you.
+Carnies do this and some street kids do this.
+Homeless also people do this .. homeless people aren't actually that dumb.
+Regardless, if you fall for this, you may find yourself quickly in a sticky situation.
+It's best to just look past it when you notice it.

+There's another kind of playing dumb, which is more of a brief response to other behavior.
+Sometimes it's better off to not broadcast everything you know, especially to those who are trying to take advantage of you.

 ### &#x2605; Fool's Errands

 > *"'ello good sir.  'ave you ever heard of the key to the midway?* Me and the ole' manager 'ave been looking for it all day and can't find it anywhere.
 You wouldn't happen to know where it is, would you?
 You'd be practically declared a hero if you did.
 Well, off ya' go then.
 Find that [key to the midway](http://en.wiktionary.org/wiki/key_to_the_midway), ya bloody sucka!"

 This is a trick that's easy to fall for.
+I once literally had a coworker ask me if I knew what the Key to the Midway was, when I had been working there for less than a week!
+I was promptly sent on a fool's errand -- or so he thought!
+Turns out, it was a task that this guy couldn't figure out and thought it'd be impossible for me.
+It quickly proved my worth to him, but I was lucky.

 Always verify your tasks with your manager.
 Listen to and trust your coworkers, but be aware of what your manager asked you to do and you'll be less likely to fall for this.
 And if it's your manager that's sending you on fool's errands, *well that's **Mismanagement!** *  Not much you can do.
 You're probably about to get fired.
 Good luck with that.
 Oh, and if you circle around to your manager's manager, you're just going to piss your manager off. * **GLHF!** *

 ![Key to the Midway](/img/posts/2015-02-25-workplace-bullying-part-three/carnie-luv.jpg)